futufeld/haskell-guide/style.md

 Warnings
 --------

-Code should be compilable with `-Wall -Werror`.
+Code should be compilable with
+`-Wall -Werror  -fwarn-incomplete-uni-patterns -fwarn-identities`.
 There should be no warnings.

 Credits
 -------